 The band members know their business, going for some sort of full altar-driven dissonance in the first track Benei ha’Elohim.
-Interesting choice for a track name by the way: Those were the sons of god, fallen angels or extraterrestrials for some, who produced human offspring with local womanfolk, the animals.
+Interesting choice for a track name by the way: Those were the sons of god.
+Fallen angels, or even extraterrestrials for some, who produced human offspring with local womanfolk, the animals.
 I just love the twisted interpretations by the adepts of the nailed god of this unique passage of the bible.

-But back to Gnosis: Pandaemonium Gathers – da numba two track – kicks it up a notch to the next level in best Darkend-ish fashion, really stirring the cauldron until this magic potion is ready to serve.
+Pandaemonium Gathers – da numba two track – kicks it up a notch to the next level, in best Darkend-ish fashion.
 Closely followed by its successor Blôt that delivers this ‘fuck yeah’ gut punch towards the middle, when it really lets loose.
 This is followed by a stellar solo by the way, which is pretty rare on this disc.

 This is also, when one of the main strengths of Gnosis and the new Saille comes to the forefront.